ldutoit/YEP_diet/README.md

 This was done by separating the fastq file according to the first 6bp of both primers using [sort_by_primers.py](sort_by_primers.py).
 I also need to remove the primers in the sequences, I do it using [removeprimers.md](removeprimers.md)

-We then ran two independant analysis:
+After cleaning the sequences, we ran two independant analysis:

 **[QIIME2pipeCHORDATES.md](QIIME2pipeCHORDATES.md)**